afcarl/fss17/lace2.md

 ### Assumptions

-LACE2 assumes data is _not extreme_ i.e. For example, consider a case where Microsoft Windows and several small â€œstartupsâ€ contribute to a private cache.
-Even with the random perturbation in MORPH (described in Â§III-D3), it will be obvious which defect data came Msoft
+LACE2 assumes data is _not extreme_ i.e. For example, consider a case where Microsoft Windows and several small "startups" contribute to a private cache.
+Even with the random perturbation in MORPH, it will be obvious which defect data came Msoft

 ### Homogeneous Transfer